 Sweet 16: good for parties, bad for your car insurance

-Nearly every factor within auto insurance premiums comes down to one simple question: what’s the risk?
-Statistically speaking, a 16-year-old driver is less experienced and thus more likely to receive a citation or cause an accident.
+Nearly every factor with in car insurance premiums comes down to one simple question: what’s the risk?
+Statistically speaking, a 16-year-old teen driver is less experienced and thus more likely to receive a citation or cause an accident.
 In the eyes of an insurance company, that means more risk and a greater need for financial protection — i.e., higher premiums.
 In this regard, it shouldn’t come as a surprise that the average 16-year-old in 2016 paid an annual premium of $6,491 for insurance compared to the national average of $1,323.

-Although the selected profile might be different from your family's, you can still our data as a foundational jumping-off point.
+Although the selected profile and policy might be different from your family's, you can still our data as a foundational jumping-off point.

 |Location||State Farm||Allstate||Geico||Progressive||Liberty Mutual|